franticOreo/lightson.ai-multi-tenant/README.md

 - Remove tenant field in post creation, should be automatically set and invisible for end-user.

 - lastloggedintenant field within the Users field needs to be removed from standard users.
 This value should never change.

+##

+## Web Application Architecture Summary
+Backend
+Node.js with Express: Serves as the main backend framework.
+Payload CMS: Integrated for content management, handling CMS admin functionalities and asset management.
+Environment Configuration: Managed using dotenv for sensitive and environment-specific variables.
+Frontend
+Next.js and React: Used for building the user interface, supporting server-side rendering for improved performance and SEO.
+Component-Based Architecture: Utilizes reusable React components for UI elements like headers, footers, and forms.
+SCSS for Styling: Organized into partials and utilities for a scalable and maintainable styling system.
+Deployment
+Docker: Containerization is used for consistent environments across development and production, defined in Dockerfiles and managed with Docker Compose for local development setups.
+Database and Storage
+MongoDB: Utilized as the primary database through Payload CMS's adapter.
+DigitalOcean Spaces: Configured for cloud storage, handling file uploads and static assets.
+This architecture provides a robust platform combining modern web technologies for efficient content management, dynamic web serving, and scalable deployment practices.